munich-quantum-toolkit/qecc/docs/cococo.md

 In the first layer one can see that a tree for moving a data qubit was found.

-A larger example can be found in the notebook mentioned above: [scripts/cococo/movable_qubit_router_examples.ipynb](https://github.com/munich-quantum-toolkit/qecc/blob/cococo/scripts/cococo/movable_qubit_router_examples.ipynb).
+A larger example, with larger absolute improvement, can be found in the notebook mentioned above: [scripts/cococo/movable_qubit_router_examples.ipynb](https://github.com/munich-quantum-toolkit/qecc/blob/cococo/scripts/cococo/movable_qubit_router_examples.ipynb).